 Chatsync Folder :

-Conclusion: The main.db file contains these and many other such tables consisting of information, crucial from an investigative point of view.
-Analysis of the DB file is offered by a number of commercial solutions.
-However, SQLite Database File Viewer can be employed, for examining the tables completely in an investigation friendly manner to parse and carve many of the artifacts found in these locations.
+The main.db file contains these and many other such tables consisting of information, crucial from an investigative point of view.
+Several commercial solutions offer Analysis of the DB file.
+However, SQLite Database File Viewer can be employed, for examining the tables completely in an investigation friendly manner to parse and carve many of the artefacts found in these locations.